Wired Connection Klipper Configuration

 ls /dev/serial/by-id/*

 - Enter the command below and press Enter.
-If everything is normal, one blue ID will appear.
-(The following is for reference only)
+If everything works properly, a blue ID like the one below will appear.
+(The example below is just for reference)

-- If no ID appears after entering the command below, but
+- If no ID appears after entering the command, but the device appears with lsusb, please change the host computer or its operating system

 -